 As Victoria braced for the potential of catastrophic fire conditions on Friday January 9, 2026, much of the attention of media and community was understandably on the fires that were already threatening towns, farms and other human assets, especially the big fires around Walwa and Longwood.

-It seems that the fire started on Thursday night (8 January) at the top end of Wonnangatta Valley and was caused by lightning (multiple fires in the high country had started at similar times).
-According to reports posted on social media, FFMV crews went in to check it before 8am the following morning and started working on it straight away.
+It seems that the fire started on monday night (5 January) at the top end of Wonnangatta Valley and was caused by lightning (multiple fires in the high country had started at similar times).
+According to reports posted on social media, Forest Fire Management Victoria (FFMV) crews went in to check it before 8am the following morning and started working on it straight away, with both aircraft and ground crews.

 However, the fire took off rapidly, and according to reports was spotting well ahead of the main fire front once it got going.
 According to people in Dargo, a pyrocumulonimbus cloud was observable rising over the mountains to the north.